DeepCoT: Deep Continual Transformers for Real-Time Inference on Data Streams: Methodology

 \subsection{Overview}

 We propose DeepCoT, a Continual Transformer encoder that performs Continual Inference over deeper models, leading to a higher predictive power compared to shallower ones.
 DeepCoT is composed by a set of $l$ stacked Transformer encoder layers, each of which uses the Single Ouput attention mechanism \cite{Hedegaard23cont_trans}.
 We provide a visual overview of this mechanism in \cref{fig:DeepCoT_layer}.
-Each encoder layer receives a single token as input with $d$ features, corresponding to the most recent temporal step, and outputs a single attended output with the last $n$ received elements (including the current token), that are kept in two memory matrices of size $n-1 \times d$ corresponding to the Key and Value matrices.
+Each encoder layer receives a single token as input with $d$ features, corresponding to the most recent temporal step, and outputs a single attended output with the last $n$ received elements (including the current token), that are kept in two memory matrices of size $(n-1) \times d$ corresponding to the Key and Value matrices.
 This attended token is passed through the rest of the encoder layer, and then used as input to the next layer, while the memory does not receive other updates during the inference process.

-This formulation enables DeepCoT to become an efficient Transformer for Continual Inference scenarios where deeper models are needed, with a $O(nd)$ cost for every layer in the model, while keeping an attention mechanism similar to that of the regular Transformer encoders \cite{Vaswani17transformer}.
+This formulation enables DeepCoT to become an efficient Transformer for Continual Inference scenarios where deeper models are needed, \ie scenarios where new data inputs arrive in a streaming fashion, with a cost of $O(nd)$ for every layer in the model, while keeping an attention mechanism similar to that of the regular Transformer encoders \cite{Vaswani17transformer}.